-- the process used to identify partners and how they will contribute to the success of the program. - the collaboration efforts that will be undertaken to foster and promote the success of the program. - the sustainability efforts that will be undertaken to maintain the success of the program after 21st CCLC funding is decreased or no longer available.
+- the process used to identify partners and how they will contribute to the success of the • program. - the collaboration efforts that will be undertaken to foster and promote the success of the program. - the sustainability efforts that will be undertaken to maintain the success of the program after 21st CCLC funding is decreased or no longer available.

-All 21st CCLC Sites are federally required to maintain at least one external partner during each year of the 5-year grant.
+All 21st CCLC Sites are federally required to maintain at a minimum of one external partner for the duration of the grant.
 The fiscal agent is the entity responsible for receiving and managing grant funds.
 In Arizona, the Lead Fiscal Agent is the District; therefore, the District and its funded programs cannot be considered an external partner.
 Example: Title 1 funds can be leveraged internally to supplement 21st CCLC services but cannot be counted as an external partner for this grant.
 Responses in this section should reflect the information in the Participant Verification form (Form A).